roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   Hollie felt his hard cock pressing against her bare midriff and couldn't help squirming against it.
 All her inhibitions and upright moral standards had been lost while playing.

   Roger slapped her ass again.
 She didn't complain and was even pressing herself against his cock.
 He wanted to unzip the jeans and take her.
 Controlling the urge he slapped her again.
 He could see how wet her pussy was becoming, so wanted to explore this newly discovered excitement.
-Report_Story #2